Cucurbit yellow stunting disorder virus

 Risk of IntroductionTop of page

-Cucurbits are important crops in the EPPO region, both in the field and under glass, and CYSDV causes a serious disease notably on cucumbers and melons in Spain, Portugal, Turkey and the Middle East.
-Within Europe, cucumber and gherkin production is significant.
-In 2000, 1.66 million t were harvested in the EU.
-The Netherlands and Spain were the biggest producers, harvesting 465,000 and 420,000 t, respectively, according to FAO.
+Cucurbits are important crops in the field, under glass, and in plastic greenhouses in the European and Mediterranean region, and CYSDV causes a serious disease notably on cucumbers and melons in Spain, Portugal, Turkey and the Middle East.
+Within the EU, 1,76 million t of melon were harvested during 2017, led by Spain and Italy, with 656,000 and 606,000 t, respectively.
+Cucumber and gherkin production in the EU is more significant and in 2017, 2.82 million t were harvested.
+Spain, Poland and the Netherlands were the biggest producers, harvesting 635,000, 544,000 and 400,000 t, respectively, according to FAO.
 Economic losses from CYSDV that could be expected in glasshouse-grown cucurbits, especially cucumber, in northern Europe are difficult to predict, but are likely to be substantial.
-Spread of the pest is likely to be much facilitated by the presence of its vector Bemisia tabaci in glasshouses in many countries of the EPPO region.
+Spread of the pest is likely to be much facilitated by the presence of its vector Bemisia tabaci in glasshouses in many countries of the European and Mediterranean region.
 Control of CYSDV is difficult due to the ability of the vector B. tabaci rapidly to become resistant to insecticides.
 A breakdown of efficacy of insecticides could result in serious problems.
 There is a strong probability that CYSDV will become a serious problem in other Mediterranean countries and in northern Europe, if introduced.

 Hosts/Species AffectedTop of page